-from the interesting-reaction dept
+from the I-would-imagine-there-are-plenty-of-new-openings-on-its-appointment-calendar dept

 Hacking Team -- purveyor of exploits and spyware to a variety of government agencies all over the world -- has been hacked.
 Late Sunday night, its Twitter account name was changed to "Hacked Team" and its bio to read: